Suffering from landing page envy? See how you stack up with a free benchmark report!

 Find out how relevant your landing page content is, based on spend.
 This free Marketing Grader checks to make sure your landing pages include top keywords, which demonstrates relevance to both Google and your visitors.

 Make sure your landing pages follow PPC best practices.
-The Landing Page Grader checks to see if you’re following AdWords-specific best practices for landing page optimization.
+The Landing Page Grader checks to see if you’re following Google Ads-specific best practices for landing page optimization.
 For example, do you have multiple campaigns pointing to the same landing page?
 (This is a no-no.) Do you have a clickable phone number on your page?

 See if your landing page forms are optimized for conversions.
 Is there a lead capture form on your landing page?
 If your form is too long, you’ll see a big drop-off in conversions.